God-Forever/wordle/README.md

 - **Annotation**

   You can mark by colors on the virtual keyboard by right clicking (Or long press on the mobile devices).
 You can also annotate on the submitted tiles if the **Hard Mode** is on.

+---

+### What you can do?

+**All code in this repository is written by [God-Forever](https://github.com/God-Forever) (Also [God Forever](https://gitee.com/GodForever) on Gitee)**, and wordlists, icons and fonts in this repository are sourced from online resources.
+You **have** the allowence to:

+- Play online;
+- Download the resources to play offline;
+- Based on obtaining consent, borrow some content and indicate the source.

+You **have no** allowence to:

+- Directly copy or plagiarize this repository;
+- Copy code from the repository without permission for purposes other than playing.